EinScan HX (handheld object scanning)

 Process step description

 12. Drag 2 scans into the 2 windows and with both scans orientated the same way, hold shift, click the same 3 spots in both scans.
-Spread out over the whole scan.
+Spread these points out over the whole scan.
 You will see the alignment results in the bottom window.
-Click next and then complete to save the alignment.
+Click next and then complete to save the alignment once you are happy.

 h3 subheading